 Slow down and enjoy while you are eating

 The opposite of mindless emotional eating is mindful eating or slowing down while you eat.
 When you eat to feed your emotions or stress eating you eat so fast that you miss different textures and flavors of the food.
 But if you slow down and feel the taste of every bite you will enjoy your food more and the chances of overeating are small too.

 So how to start enjoying your food?
 It is simple to just take a few deep breaths before eating and focus on the experience of eating.
-Pay attention to food texture, colours, smell and flavour.
+Pay attention to food texture, colors, smell, and flavor.
 By slowing down while you eat you will start appreciating every bite of food you take.

 There is another advantage of slow eating.
 If you eat fast your brain can’t receive information so fast that you are full and that is maybe one of the reasons for overeating.
 By slowing down your brain gets information that you are full on time and you will not overeat and feel better after.

-Final thoughts: These are the tips that will help you to stop emotional eating.
+These are the tips that will help you to stop emotional eating.
 It is not so easy to stop this practice immediately.
-Eating to fulfill your emotions or to deal with stress is your habit it is something that you are doing it every day.
+Eating to fulfill your emotions or to deal with stress is your habit it is something that you are doing every day.

 To overcome emotional eating you must change your lifestyle and the way you see things.
 Be more physically active, try to sleep at least 7-8 hours every night, make time to relax, connect with other people.
 Spend more time away from the kitchen and find some hobby.

 Nothing will change overnight you must be persistent and work on that if you want to change your life for the better.